gae123/sd2/README.md

 ## Troubleshooting
-1. Start the commaind as following `sd2 -l debug run` to see what it is doing
+1. Start the commaind as following `sd2 -l debug` to see what it is doing
-1. Start the command as `sd2 --showconfig run`.
+1. Start the command as `sd2 --showconfig`.
 It will show the config file as it is after substitutions and will exit.
-1. Start the command as `sd2 --showschema run`.
+1. Start the command as `sd2 --showschema`.
 It will show the json schema file.
 1. Try to ssh to the DHs.
 You should be able to ssh to any of them from a terminal in your EH.
-1. You can see the containers running on a DH by runnign `sudo ssh DH sudo docker ps`
+1. You can see the containers running on a DH by runnign `sudo ssh <<DH>> sudo docker ps`
-1. You can delete all the containers runnin on a DH by running `sudo ssh DH 'sudo docker rm -f $(docker ps -qa)'`
+1. You can delete all the containers runnin on a DH by running `sudo ssh <<DH>> 'sudo docker rm -f $(docker ps -qa)'`

 ## FAQ
 1. When I run docker directly on the MacOS why can't I just mount the MacOS